On the Multiple Covering Densities of Triangles: Introduction

 A family $\mathcal{F}=\{S_1,S_2,\ldots\}$ of bounded sets which is both a $k$-fold packing and a $k$-fold covering of $D$ is called a \emph{k-fold tiling} of $D$.
 In particular, if each point of $D$ belongs to exactly $j$ sets of the family, then we call $\mathcal{F}$ an \emph{exact j-fold tiling} of $D$.

-For the case of $1$-fold coverings, Bambah and Rogers \cite{brass_moser_pach} conjectured that $\vartheta^1_{T}(K)=\vartheta^1_{L}(K)$ holds for any convex disks $K$.
-It is known that this conjecture is true for every centrally symmetric convex disks.
-Unfortunately, we know very little about the non-symmetric case.
+For the case of $1$-fold coverings, Bambah and Rogers \cite{brass_Rogers} conjectured that $\vartheta^1_{T}(K)=\vartheta^1_{L}(K)$ holds for every convex disk $K$.
+It is known that this conjecture is true for every centrally symmetric convex disk.
+Very little is known about the non-symmetric case.
 In 2010, J. Januszewski \cite{januszewski} showed that for every triangle $T$, $\vartheta^1_T(T)=\vartheta^1_L(T)=\frac{3}{2}$.
 In a recent paper, K. Sriamorn and F. Xue \cite{xuefei} proved that the conjecture is true for a class of convex disks (quarter-convex disks), which includes all triangles and convex quadrilaterals.

-In a very recent paper, K. Sriamorn \cite{sriamorn} studied the $k$-fold lattice coverings and packings with triangles $T$.
+In a very recent paper, K. Sriamorn \cite{sriamorn} studied the $k$-fold lattice packings and coverings with triangles $T$.
 He proved that

 and